sphars/spencerharston.com/src/now.md

 ## Reading

-_Extra Focus: The Quick Start Guide to Adult ADHD_ by Jesse J. Anderson
+_Extra Focus: The Quick Start Guide to Adult ADHD_ by Jesse J. Anderson.
+I literally am procrastinating finishing this...

-_The Way of Kings_ by Brandon Sanderson.
-Slowly working through this one, about halfway now, but so far so good.
+_All Systems Red_ by Martha Wells.
+I've heard nothing but good things about this series.

 _See also my [/books page](/books/) for all my reading activity._